 NB: The terms in quotation marks in the text above all relate to automatic enrolment and are defined in the Pensions Act 2008.

-For more information on automatic enrolment and the L G P S, including a definition of the terms used above, please read the ‘Automatic enrolment – Technical Guide’ which you can find on the ‘Guides and sample documents’ page of www.lgpsregs.org.
+For more information on automatic enrolment and the L G P S, including a definition of the terms used above, please read the ‘Automatic enrolment – Technical Guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.

 2A.
 New Starters